dazzaji/dc-code-prototype/README.md

 * `<type>`: The text in this element indicates the type of the level, as follows:
  * `document`: The root of the entire document.
 There is one such element and it is at the top of the hierarchy.
- * `Article`, `Chapter`, `Division`, `Part`, `Subchapter`, `Subdivision`, `Subpart`, `Subtitle`, `Title`, and `Unit`: These are the "big" levels on the spine above the level of a Section.
+ * `toc`: These are divisions, titles, chapters, and so on above the level of a section. `toc` is a mnemonic for Table of Contents.
+These levels appear in the Table of Contents of the code.
- * `Section`: Sections of the code (e.g. § 1-101), the primary levels where text and annotations occur.
+ * `section`: Sections of the code (e.g. § 1-101), the primary level at which text and annotations occur and what citations target.
- * `placeholder`: The level is section-like but it represents Code sections that no longer exist or may exist in the future but do not exist now.
-Placeholder levels often have text and annotations like sections.
+ * `placeholder`: The level is section-like but it represents Code sections that no longer exist.
 They are documented specifically in a section below.
  * `annotations`: Annotation blocks.
  * `appendices`: Appendices to a section (typically but not always within `Section`-levels).
  * `form` and `table`: Blocks that are rendered with internal whitespace preserved. `form` contains quoted language that the Code is directing to be used on government forms. `table` contains pay schedules and other tables that are layed out in a monospace font.
  * When `<type>` is omitted, the level is a numbered paragraph (i.e. `(1) The public policy....`) or an unnumbered block with a heading.
 Inside annotations, subheadings are represented this way.

+* `<prefix>`: Used in `toc` levels only to provide the text that appears before the level's number.
+Possibly values are `Article`, `Chapter`, `Division`, `Part`, `Subchapter`, `Subdivision`, `Subpart`, `Subtitle`, `Title`, and `Unit`.
 * `<num>`: The level's number.
- * For "big" levels, this usually is a number, letter, or roman numeral.
+ * For `toc` levels, this usually is a number, letter, or roman numeral.
- * For sections, the number is typically (but not always) in the format `1-101`.
+ * For sections, the number is roughly in the form `1-101` (title, hyphen, section number).
 It never includes the §-symbol.
  * For "little" levels, this is the paragraph's numbering including any parenthesis around the numbering.
 An example would be `(12A-i)`.
  * `<num>` isn't ever required.
 When `<num>` is omitted, the level is simply unnumbered. `document` and `placeholder` levels never have `<num>` elements.
 For placeholders, see below.

 * `<heading>`: The level's name or heading.
- * For "big" levels, sections, placeholders, and subheadings in annotations, this is the name of the level, such as `Government Organization`.
+ * For `toc` levels, sections, placeholders, and subheadings in annotations, this is the name of the level, such as `Government Organization`.
- * A heading can also appear on "little" levels.
+ * A heading can also appear on "little" levels and would appear as something like italicized text.

 * `<text>` and `<level>` content elements.
  * Zero or more `<text>` and `<level>` elements can appear within a `<level>` and should be rendered in document order.